Google

 Brecon Beacons

-At about 10pm at night, when we were just over halfway up Ben Nevis we met a lady!
+At about 10 p.m., when we were just over halfway up Ben Nevis we met a lady!
 She was in running shorts about 40 years of age and said she was tired out and not very fit, but had come from the local village running club and was trying to train for the "Half Ben " race.

 Attempt 2 a year later

-This time we thought 3 of us would share the driving (huge mistake) and starting at Snowdon circa 0800hrs.
+This time, we thought 3 of us walkers would share the driving for the Three Peaks Challenge (huge mistake) and start at Snowdon circa 0800hrs.
 For Simon (now more experienced) Snowdon was a breeze Mark also found it easy and I was only 20 minutes behind them.
-I remember getting into the vehicle feeling so good I said "Gentlemen I could do this all day and all night" (another big mistake).
+I remember getting into the vehicle feeling so good I said, "Gentlemen I could do this all day and all night." (another big mistake).

 Mistakes made: